 Every car insurance has limits (amount of payment and type of coverage).
-Some events are excluded, such as damages while using a personal car for business purposes (e.g., for ride sharing).
+Some events are excluded, such as damages while using a personal car for business purposes (e.g., for ride-sharing).
 Hence, it pays to read the fine print so you can adhere to the conditions and ultimately avoid any inconvenience and costly mistakes in the event of an accident.

-A good number of claims are also denied due to lack of circumstantial evidence, which more often than not is the policyholder’s own oversight.
+A good number of claims are also denied due to a lack of circumstantial evidence, which more often than not is the policyholder’s own oversight.
 For instance, you fail to report the accident to the police and/or your insurer in a timely manner, you misrepresent information and your insurer finds out, or you do not seek medical attention immediately after an accident.

 Some states allow auto insurance policy providers to deny health insurance claims of at-fault drivers who are found to be under the influence.

-DUI is just one of the many examples of claim denial due to violation of state laws.
-Other legal breaches such as driving without a valid license or an auto insurance (all drivers are required to carry at least a liability coverage) can lead to denial of your claim.
+DUI is just one of the many examples of claim denial due to a violation of state laws.
+Other legal breaches such as driving without a valid license or auto insurance (all drivers are required to carry at least a liability coverage) can lead to denial of your claim.